 To many school-age children, language and math are subjects learned in the classroom; the integral role of these skills in everyday life is sometimes overlooked.
 However, the thought processes required for language and math are the building blocks for nearly all other skills.
-The earlier a child begins to master these skills, the more adept he or she will be at future learning.
+The earlier a child begins to master these skills, the more adept they will be at future learning.

 Language development involves both expression and comprehension.
 Language expression is the ability to produce sounds that are used to express a child's needs and thoughts, while language comprehension is the ability to understand others.
 Activities such as listening, singing, repeating, reading, and speaking all promote language development.
 A child's language develops rapidly when they are surrounded with both the spoken and written word.